 With only the plan of moving in together after high school, two unusually devious friends seek direction in life.
 As a mere gag, they respond to a man's newspaper ad for a date, only to find it will greatly complicate their lives.

 Megan is an all-American girl.
-She's a cheerleader, she has a boyfriend, etc. But she doesn't like kissing her boyfriend very much.
-And she's pretty touchy with her cheerleader friends.
-And she only has pictures of girls up in her locker.
-Her parents and friends conclude that she *must* be gay and send her off to "sexual redirection" school, full of admittedly homosexual misfits, where she can learn to how to be straight.
+She's a cheerleader and has a boyfriend, but she doesn't like kissing him very much, and she's pretty tactile with her cheerleader friends, and she only has pictures of girls up in her locker.
+Her parents and friends conclude that she *must* be gay and send her off to "sexual redirection" school, full of admittedly homosexual misfits, where she can learn how to be straight.
 Will Megan be turned around to successful heterosexuality, or will she succumb to her love for the beautiful Graham?
 Written by

 Martin Lewison <email@example.com>